 Some syndicated real estate loans involve senior and subordinate tranches within a facility that are secured by the same mortgage (A/B loan structures).
 Because the senior lenders and the subordinate lenders share the same collateral, the respective priorities and rights of each group of lenders must be set forth in an agreement between such parties.
-When various classes of lenders are involved in the capital stack, multiple intercreditor agreements may be required.
-Because the priority and control over the claim against the mortgage collateral is instrumental to each lender's underwriting, the intercreditor agreement is often heavily negotiated.
+When various classes of lenders are involved in the capital stack, multiple inter-creditor agreements may be required.
+Because the priority and control over the claim against the mortgage collateral are instrumental to each lender's underwriting, the inter-creditor agreement is often heavily negotiated.

-Likewise, in a multi-tiered financing with mortgage and mezzanine debt (and sometimes with multiple levels of mezzanine debt), the sole document governing the relationship between the two classes will be the intercreditor agreement.
-Given that this document acts to grant, as well as curb, the rights of each class vis-à-vis the borrowers and the collateral, the intercreditor agreement is a hotly contested document.
-Real estate professionals should exercise great care when negotiating an intercreditor agreement.
+Likewise, in a multi-tiered financing with mortgage and mezzanine debt (and sometimes with multiple levels of mezzanine debt), the sole document governing the relationship between the two classes will be the inter-creditor agreement.
+Given that this document acts to grant, as well as curb, the rights of each class vis-à-vis the borrowers and the collateral, the inter-creditor agreement is a hotly contested document.
+Real estate professionals should exercise great care when negotiating an inter-creditor agreement.